-Raptors consist of 561 species within orders Accipitriformes, Cathartiformes, Cariamiformes, Falconiformes, and Strigiformes (McClure et al. 2019).
-The three raptor species with the greatest EDGE scores are the secretarybird (Sagittarius serpentarius), the Philippine eagle, and the California condor (Gymnogyps californianus).
-The countries with the greatest evolutionary history of raptors were mostly South American, including Bolivia, Colombia, and Peru; whereas countries with the greatest threatened evolutionary history were mostly in Africa, including Kenya, Tanzania, and Uganda (Fig. S3; Appendix S2).
-Island countries, especially Indonesia, the Philippines, and Madagascar, contained the greatest overall and threatened evolutionary history of endemic raptor species (Fig. S3; Appendix S2).
+There are 561 species of raptors in Accipitriformes, Cathartiformes, Cariamiformes, Falconiformes, and Strigiformes (McClure et al., 2019).
+The secretarybird (Sagittarius serpentarius), Philippine eagle, and California condor (Gymnogyps californianus) had the highest EDGE scores.
+Countries with the greatest evolutionary history of raptors were mostly South American, including Bolivia, Colombia, and Peru; whereas, countries with the greatest threatened evolutionary history were mostly in Africa, including Kenya, Tanzania, and Uganda (Appendix S4).
+Island countries, especially Indonesia, the Philippines, and Madagascar, contained the greatest overall and threatened evolutionary history of endemic raptor species (Appendix S4).

-Most of the top 100 IBAs for the evolutionary history of raptors occurred in Europe (67 IBAs; Fig. S4).
-These IBAs were mostly triggered by the osprey (Pandion haliaetus), which has the second greatest evolutionary distinctiveness of raptors (61.24 MY) but with a low extinction risk.
-Germany contained the most of those IBAs (n = 25).
-Conversely, the top 100 IBAs for the threatened evolutionary history of raptors occurred mostly in Asia (64 IBAs; Fig. S4), with the Philippines containing 64% of them (41 IBAs).
+Most of the 100 IBAs with the greatest evolutionary history of raptors occurred in Europe (67 IBAs) (Appendix S4).
+These IBAs were mostly triggered by the osprey (Pandion haliaetus), which has the second-greatest evolutionary distinctiveness of raptors (61.24 MY) but a low extinction risk.
+Germany contained the most of these IBAs (25).
+Conversely, the 100 IBAs with the greatest threatened evolutionary history of raptors occurred mostly in Asia (64 IBAs) (Appendix S4); the Philippines contained 64% of them (41 IBAs).